-What do Dallas, Washington, D.C., New Orleans, Boston, Miami and New York all have in common?
+What do Dallas, Washington, D.C., New Orleans, New York, Boston, and Miami all have in common?
 All of these cities are synonymous with thriving business communities, hubs of cultural and educationally enriching experiences, dynamic landscapes, and welcoming urban environments.
 Each city also has an accompanying university that enables students to enjoy a great education at one of the best schools in America and while reaping the benefits of living in a world-renowned city.

-Come learn about SMU, The George Washington University, Tulane University, Northeastern University, University of Miami and New York University as we team up to introduce prospective students to the academic, interdisciplinary and social experiences possible at each of our six unique institutions.
+Come learn about SMU, The George Washington University, Tulane University, New York University, Northeastern University and University of Miami as we team up to introduce prospective students to the academic, interdisciplinary and social experiences possible at each of our five unique institutions.
 Join admission representatives from each school while we share the unique aspects of our schools and cities as well as tips for the application process.

 George Washington University is the only university to hold commencement on the National Mall